NeuroTechX/moabb/README.md

 - Build a comprehensive benchmark of popular BCI algorithms applied on an extensive list of freely available EEG datasets.
-- The code will be made available on github, serving as a reference point for the future algorithmic developments.
+- The code is available on GitHub, serving as a reference point for the future algorithmic developments.
 - Algorithms can be ranked and promoted on a website, providing a clear picture of the different solutions available in the field.